dsc-courses/dsc40a-2024-fa/syllabus.md

 ### Homeworks

-This class will have weekly homework assignments, which will usually be due to Gradescope on Thursdays at 11:59PM.
+This class will have weekly homework assignments, which will usually be due to Gradescope on Fridays at 11:59PM.

 Homeworks should be written or typed up and turned in by each student individually.
 If you want to type up your answers, we will provide a LaTeX template through Overleaf; click the 🍃 emoji next to each homework on the homepage to access the template.
 Follow [these instructions](https://www.overleaf.com/learn/how-to/Copying_a_project#Making_a_copy_of_a_project) to make a copy of the template, and then add your solutions.